 - (a) In situations where Members move out of the area, or otherwise change circumstances, a maximum distance for mileage to be paid for home to meetings mileage is 40 miles each way.
 No limit is set on mileage for journeys from home to conferences, training and seminars. - (b) Councillors may claim actual expenditure incurred on tolls or parking fees, in addition to travelling allowances.
-Proof of expenditure must be provided. - (c) Public transport costs can be reimbursed on production of receipts, again claimable for Approved Duties only. - (d) Subsistence allowances are available for Councillors where they are away from home and unable to make their own arrangements.
+Proof of expenditure must be provided. - (c) Public transport costs can be reimbursed on production of receipts, again claimable for Approved Duties only. - (d) The rate for travel by Taxi Cab shall not exceed: - In cases of urgency or where no public transport is reasonably available, the amount of the actual fare and any reasonable gratuity paid, and - (ii) In any other case, the amount of the fare for travel by appropriate public transport. - (e) Subsistence allowances are available for Councillors where they are away from home and unable to make their own arrangements.
 Councillors are reimbursed for actual expenses incurred up to the following maximum amounts, subject to the production of receipts:-

+Breakfast £5.00

+Lunch £6.75

-Breakfast £5.00 Lunch £6.75 Evening Meal £20.00
+Evening Meal £20.00